Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Depending on their payload and the way they infect devices, drive-by download attacks can be divided into two types:

 • Active attacks.
 This type of attack requires interaction with the user.
 Hackers typically take advantage of trustworthy websites and software applications by creating malicious doppelgangers and tricking users into downloading malware while they think it’s a legitimate program.
 Malicious drive-by downloads can also hide behind pop-up ads and online messages.
-Once malware installs on the device, it can permit hackers unauthorized access to all the stored data.
+Once malware installs on the device, it can permit hackers unauthorized access to all the stored data, so it’s no surprise that it’s better to avoid downloading malicious code.

 • Passive attacks.
 This type of attack doesn’t require interaction with the user and can remain unnoticed for quite some time.
 Cybercriminals infiltrate various websites by inserting malicious payload into HTML or JavaScript files.
 These payloads search for vulnerabilities in the browser and operating system of the device.
 If malware finds software security gaps, it infects the device and allows hackers to exploit it.